 There are so many farming metaphors and examples in the Bible.
 I love that my life gives me a little insight into many of these.
 I can’t resist sharing.

 In the fall we combine corn.
 As we unload, little red mounds spring up around the grain bins and augers.

 When I first started working for Dad, I hadn’t stopped to realize what these growing piles were.
 It wasn’t until we had to clean them up that I really paid much attention.
 The tiny red casings are lighter than a feather and do not herd well.
 Sweeping or shoveling them feels pointless as the wind grabs them and they go flying, like light fluffy snow that won’t pack.
 There’s no packing with this stuff.
 It’s a huge pain.
-It’s worthless and annoying and useless.
+It’s worthless and annoying.as

 The piles gather around the base of the bin and really anything that is standing still.